oochooo/bestprice_limit_order_rust_python_binance/README.md

 ### Overview

-The algorithm subscribes to real-time order book snapshots and trade events and submits/resubmits/cancels an agressive limit order at the best price.
+The algorithm subscribes to real-time order book snapshots and trade events and submits/resubmits/cancels a make-only limit order at the best price.
 It monitor fills until the target notional has been reached and exits once filled.

 **Features**: